Data Synchronization

 -

-If destination is a local disk, look for temporary files that end with
+If the destination is a local disk, check the directory for temporary files with

 .tmp.xxx

-If both end are object storage services, use tools like
+If both the source and destination are object storage systems, use tools like

 nethogs

-When non of the above methods retrieve useful debug information, please collect its goroutine and send to Juicedata engineers:
+If none of the above methods provide useful debug information, please collect its goroutine and send it to Juicedata engineers:

-# Replace <PID> with actual PID of the stuck sync process
+# Replace <PID> with the actual PID of the stuck sync process

 # This command will print its pprof listen port